 - Minor speed-ups.

 - Some crashes in multi-threaded resolutions when out-of-core (OOC) management is activated (i.e. for big models exceeding the value set in

-- The quadrature schemes were inaccurate with W6, PY5, TH10, W18 and P14 elements (mass and stiffness).
+- The quadrature schemes were inaccurate in W6, PY5, TH10, W18 and P14 elements (mass and stiffness).

-The quadrature schemes for P5 and P14 are also more accurate now (with unchanged number of points).
+The quadrature scheme in P5 is also more accurate now (with unchanged number of points).

 - Reproducibility issues.

 - Didn’t take external loads into account.
 This led to inaccurate results.